open-edge-insights/eii-core/README.md

     sudo chmod a+x /bin/repo
     ```

-2. Run the following command to create a working directory
+2. To create a working directory, run the following command:

     ```sh
     mkdir -p <work-dir>
     ```

-3. Run the following commands to initialize the working directory using the repo tool.
+3. To initialize the working directory using the repo tool, run the following commands:

     ```sh
     cd <work-dir>
     repo init -u "https://github.com/open-edge-insights/eii-manifests.git"
     ```

-4. Run the following command to pull all the projects mentioned in the manifest xml file with the default or specific revision mentioned for each project.
+4. To pull all the projects mentioned in the manifest xml file, with the default or specific revision mentioned for each project, run the following command:

     ```sh
     repo sync